 Organized by the Montpellier Academy of Sciences and Letters, Rabelais Room

-Friday morning will be devoted to contributions to medicine.
+Friday morning is devoted to contributions from the field of medicine

-• 9:20–9:55 a.m.: The Montpellier School of Health and the Egyptian Expedition: focusing on R. Desgenettes and the plague.
+• 9:20–9:55 a.m.: The Montpellier School of Public Health and the Egyptian Expedition: Focusing on R. Desgenettes and the Plague.
 Thierry Lavabre-Bertrand

 • Friday, June 10, 2022